withastro/astro/packages/integrations/markdoc/README.md

 Tags and nodes are restricted to Astro components today.
 To embed client-side UI components, create a wrapper `.astro` file to import your component and apply a `client:` directive manually.

-This example wraps a `Aside.tsx` component with a `ClientAside.astro` wrapper:
+This example wraps a React `Aside.tsx` component with a `ClientAside.astro` wrapper:

 ```astro
 ---